b3nny01/MelissaILoveTablut/README.md

 ## Intro

 MelissaILoveTablut (MILT) is a player developed for the AI Student Challenge, a tournament where bots created by groups of students compete.
-The board game chosen for the tournament is Ashton Tablut.
-You can find the rules [here](http://ai.unibo.it/games/tablut).
+The board game chosen for the tournament is Ashton Tablut (you can find the rules [here](http://ai.unibo.it/games/tablut).
 We started with a [base repository](https://github.com/AGalassi/TablutCompetition.git) provided by the staff, which mainly contained:

 * An implementation of a Random Player Client, demonstrating the communication protocol for interacting with the server.